PetersonLuke/Initial-Pre-Work/README.md

 ## How many instances of the server-side code are available at any given time?

-From what I am understanding there is just one instance of the server-side code abailable at any given time.
+From what I am understanding, there is just one instance of the server-side code available at any given time.
 This is why client-side rendering is taking a lead.

 ## How many instances of the databases connected to the server application are created?